Opportunity Unlocked: Redmond’s Emergence

 Written by partner and broker Jay Lyons, SIOR, CCIM

-Compass Commercial surveyed 223 office buildings totaling 2.76 million square feet for the fourth quarter office report of 2021.
-The market experienced 16,621 SF of absorption in the 4th quarter with a slight decline in vacancy rate from 7.12% to 6.52%.
-For the last six quarters, the office market has remained steady with the vacancy rate hovering between 6.50% and 7.50%.
-There is now 179,876 SF of office space available in the market.
+Compass Commercial surveyed 223 office buildings totaling 2.76 million square feet for the fourth quarter office report of 2022.
+The market experienced 7,542 SF of positive absorption in Q4 2022, with a decline in vacancy rate from 3.38% in Q3 2022 to 3.09% in Q4.
+The vacancy rate has now declined for five consecutive quarters with Q4 having the third lowest vacancy rate since Compass started tracking vacancy percentages in 1993.
+There is 85,430 SF of office space currently available in the market.

 Bend Retail Market